Shoulder Dystocia Symptoms

 Postpartum Hemorrhage

 Postpartum hemorrhage (PPH) is when the mother has heavy bleeding after birth.
-Giving birth to a baby with shoulder dystocia increases the mother’s chances of getting PPH.
+Giving birth to a baby with shoulder dystocia increases the mother’s chances of a PPH.

 PPH can be life-threatening, leading to severe blood loss, shock, and, if untreated, maternal death.